 Cloning vectors (Cloning vehicles) are used for creating genomic library or preparing probes or genetic engineering or other basic studies.

-The most important requirement for recombinant DNA technology is the cloning and expression vectors The recombinant DNA is produced by cloning a foreign DNA isolated either from the genome or synthesized chemically or as cDNA using mRNA molecule.
+The most important requirement for recombinant DNA technology is the cloning and expression vectors.
+The recombinant DNA is produced by cloning a foreign DNA isolated either from the genome or synthesized chemically or as cDNA using mRNA molecule.
 The cloning of this DNA can be done only when another DNA molecule is available that may replicate in the transformed host cell.
 The other DNA molecule used for joining the foreign DNA is celled Vectors.

-Vecors may be plasmids, cosmids, phagemids, transposons, a virus, YAC or BAC.
+Vectors may be plasmids, cosmids, phagemids, transposons, a virus, YAC or BAC.

 Following are the desirable features for a cloning vector: